conductor-sdk/conductor-examples/shopping_cart/README.md

 ### Checkout Branch

-If the `cart` status form the front end is `checkout`, its time to kick in the SUBWORKFLOW for checkout.
+If the `cart` status from the update is changed to `checkout`, it is time to kick in the SUBWORKFLOW for checkout.
 In this demo, no checkout takes place, but we will soon have workflows that can be replaced here to run a checkout.

 * `checkout_task`: This SUBWORKFLOW runs the checkout.
 In this sample, it is a placeholder app that calculates pi to 2 digits.
 A sample checkout workflow is coming soon.